rkt/rkt/Documentation/capabilities-guide.md

  3. Avoid granting overly generic capabilities.
 For example, `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE` are typically bad choices, as they open large attack surfaces.
- 4. Prefer a blacklisting approach, trying to keep the "retain-set" as small as possible.
+ 4. Prefer a whitelisting approach, trying to keep the "retain-set" as small as possible.